ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

     - c_{km} denotes the element in the k-th row and m-th column of C
 - `symmetric matrix`
   - is a square matrix that is its own transpose
+  - A = A^T
+- `skew symmetric matrix`
+  - square matrix
+  - A^T = -A
+  - these are like 90 degree rotation matrices, but work better in higher dimensions
 - `diagonal`
   - the set of entries for which the row and column indices are the same
 - `identity matrix` or `I`